-We wake early and sit down for a hearty breakfast before heading to the airport for flights scheduled to depart at or after 11:00 AM (this transfer is included in the trip).
-Folks needing to arrive to the airport earlier, or are departing later, can make their own way by taxi at any time.
+We wake early for our last group breakfast before heading to the airport for departing flights (one group transfer is included in the trip).
+Folks needing to arrive to the airport earlier than the rest of the group, or are departing later, can make their own way by taxi at any time (to be paid to the driver).
 Exchange any extra currency you have leftover at the airport before catching your return flight home!
+(B)

 Included in Your Trip Cost

-- Skilled, professional, local guide service provided by our affiliate operator and the Cuban government
+- Skilled, professional local guide service provided by our affiliate operator

-- Airport arrival meet & greet on day 1 and return transfer on day 8 (one each, within specified times)
+- Airport meet & greet and transfer on day 1; one group airport transfer on day 8

 - Sightseeing and activities as noted in the itinerary